+Can affording adoption be a reality?
 It is no secret that adoption can be expensive.
-LFS is committed to working for families and helping them achieve their dreams with adoption.
-Below is a snapshot of each program and what fees can be associated with the cost.
+LFS is committed to working with families in order to help them achieve their dreams of adoption.
+A snapshot of each program and associated fees is below.
 All adoptions are unique and lend themselves to different expenses, however you can count on that number as an idea for planning.

-Domestic Adoption: These adoption fees include: birth parent expenses, staff time, finalization, legal fees for completing a non contested adoption, and all background checks.
-In the event you may need to be placed on hold or stop the process, you will not be charged for the remaining fees.
+Domestic Adoption Fees: Birth parent expenses, staff time, finalization, legal fees for completing a non contested adoption, and all background checks.
+In the event that you need to hold or stop the process, you will not be charged any remaining fees.

-International Adoption: These adoption fees include: home study, education classes, post-placement services, support groups, and counseling.
+International Adoption Fees: Home study, education classes, post-placement services, support groups, and counseling.